jurisgalang/named-parameters/README.md

 NamedParameters Gem
 ===================
-This gem enables (simulated) named-parameters in Ruby.
+This gem enables/simulates named-parameters in Ruby.

 Installation
 ------------